tophat/terraform-training/exercises/exercise_10/README.md

 # Exercise 10: Variable Typing (Part 2)

-Expanding on Excercise 9, we will now look at complex typing in the form of maps and lists with multiple types supported.
-When using `type = map` and `type = list` like we did in excercise 9, there is an implication that all values stored in these objects share the same type. (a map of all strings, a list of all numbers, etc)
+Expanding on Exercise 9, we will now look at complex typing in the form of maps and lists with multiple types supported.
+When using `type = map` and `type = list` like we did in exercise 9, there is an implication that all values stored in these objects share the same type. (a map of all strings, a list of all numbers, etc)

-Following a similiar format, `./terraform/my_module` is setup with a single input variable `input` with incorrect typing defined.
+Following a similar format, `./terraform/my_module` is set up with a single input variable `input` with incorrect typing defined.
 Based on the map of various types being passed in to the module in `./terraform/main.tf` fix the typing of this complex map being passed in.

-Get this excercise passing by updating the type in `./terraform/my_module/variables.tf` to its correct values based on whats currently being passed to it.
+Get this exercise passing by updating the type in `./terraform/my_module/variables.tf` to its correct values based on what's currently being passed to it.
 Do not change the values being passed to the module, you should only have to update the type.

 ```
 module "my_module" {